kaby76/fortran/README.md

+# Fortran Scraping

-# Fortran Standards Documents and Resources
+## Fortran Standards Documents and Resources
 * Distilled from https://gcc.gnu.org/wiki/GFortranStandards
 * All drafts in PDFs contain LHS margin with line numberings.